jcolag/entropy-arbitrage/2022-06-09-code-honor.md

  >
  > **DATA**: Thirteenth Century, sir.

 Despite the ceremonial nature of the gift, they seem nonchalant about a millennium-old artifact.
-That seems especially striking, given that the thirteenth century means the tail end of the [Song Dynasty](https://en.wikipedia.org/wiki/Song_dynasty), which fell to Kublai Khan, after inventing banknotes, gunpowder, compasses, canal locks, strong adoption of a universal postal service, and much more, with an economy that makes contemporary Europe look disappointing.
+That seems especially striking, given that the thirteenth century means the tail end of the {% wiki Song_dynasty|Song Dynasty|en %}, which fell to Kublai Khan, after inventing banknotes, gunpowder, compasses, canal locks, strong adoption of a universal postal service, and much more, with an economy that makes contemporary Europe look disappointing.

 It feels like a *symbolic* gift, in that the Song Dynasty pointed to a global future, *but* Picard treats it more like an expensive vase that they picked up at a mall on the way over, than a token that represents some of the most important parts of Earth's history.